00jferna/Meetup_Clone/README_OLD.md

 Creates and returns a new event for a group specified by its id

-* Require Authentication: true
+- Require Authentication: true
-* Require Authorization: Current User must be the organizer of the group or a member of the group with a status of "co-host"
+- Require Authorization: Current User must be the organizer of the group or a member of the group with a status of "co-host"
-* Request
+- Request

-  * Method: POST
+  - Method: **POST**
-  * URL: /api/groups/:groupId/events
+  - URL: **'/events/create/group/:id'**
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {